tomwrx/tomwrx/README.md

 - 🌱 I’m currently studying **a Deep Learning.**

-- 📄 Know about my experiences [https://www.linkedin.com/in/tomas-stankevicius/](https://www.linkedin.com/in/tomas-stankevicius/)
+- 📄 Know more about my experiences by contacting me via **social media**.
+Links are below.

  </p>